 4.02 Council retreats.
 Council retreats are held annually or semi-annually at the Council's discretion.
 The purpose of the retreats is to allow the Council to devote concentrated attention to single or multiple time consuming subjects.
 No final action is taken at retreats; however, the Council may provide direction to staff by consensus or vote.
 Council direction shall be summarized in writing and presented to the City Council at a regular meeting.
-Final action on direction provided at will be scheduled for a regular or special council meeting.
+Final action on direction provide at a Council retreat will be scheduled for a regular or special council meeting.